Labuan: Economy

 The economy of Labuan thrives on its vast oil and gas resources and international investment and banking services.
 Labuan is very much an import-export oriented economy.
 Virtually all of its commodities including crude oil, methanol, HBI, gas, flour, animal feed, sea products, and ceramic tiles are exported either to Peninsular Malaysia or overseas.
 Raw materials, parts, and equipments for industrial uses well as consumer products are imported.
 In 2004, the total value of Labuan's external trade reached MYR11.8 billion from only MYR5.0 billion in 1995 for a net trade surplus of MYR5.1 billion.
 Among its major trade partners are India, Peninsular Malaysia, Sarawak, and South Korea.
 65% of its exports are petroleum and gas-based products.

-The Gross Domestic Product (GDP) of Labuan is estimated at MYR3.63 billion in 2012 with a growth rate of 5.8 percent.
+The Gross Domestic Product (GDP) of Labuan is estimated at MYR3.63 billion in 2012 with a growth rate of 5.8 per cent.
 Labuan GDP per capita in 2012 is MYR39,682.
 The total employment for Labuan is around 39,800 in 2012.
-The main economic sectors in Labuan is service and manufacturing which contributed 94.6 percent to the island GDP.
+The main economic sectors in Labuan is service and manufacturing which contributed 94.6 per cent to the island GDP.
 The service sector consisted mainly of Finance and Insurance and Real Estate and Business Services.
 Meanwhile, the manufacturing sector consists mainly of oil and gas industry and support.

 The Labuan International Business and Financial Centre Labuan IBFC was created as Malaysia's only offshore financial hub in October 1990 and was operating under the name of Labuan International Offshore Financial Centre (IOFC).
 At the time it was established to strengthen the contribution of financial services to the Gross National Product (GNP) of Malaysia as well as to develop the island and its surrounding vicinity.
 The jurisdiction, supervised by the Labuan Offshore Financial Services Authority or LOFSA, offers benefits such as 3% tax on net audited results or a flat rate of Malaysian Ringgit (MYR) 20,000 to trading companies; low operational costs; liberal exchange controls; and a host of other advantages including readily available, experienced and professional service providers.
 In 2010 the notion "offshore" was excluded from all the statutes of Labuan due to world pressure on the tax havens and offshores.